 Open the Duo Mobile app.
 Next, to Texas State University, tap the green key to reveal the passcode.

-On your computer, at the NetID 2-step login screen, click Enter a Passcode, and enter the passcode displayed in your Duo Mobile app.
+On your computer, at the Duo login screen, click Enter a Passcode, and enter the passcode displayed in your Duo Mobile app.

-Two-factor authentication (2FA) is security beyond the password and adds an additional layer of protection to Texas State online services.
+Multi-factor authentication (MFA) is security beyond the password and adds an additional layer of protection to Texas State online services.

-NetID 2-Step is Texas State's two-factor authentication method used for logging into select online services.
-Powered by Duo Security, NetID 2-Step requires two factors for successful access:
+Duo is Texas State's two-factor authentication method used for logging into select online services.
+Duo requires two factors for successful access: